sparkplugstudios/sparkplugstudios.github.io/_posts/2008-12-08-the-virtual-cane.md

 Using Wii technology has many advantages, not least of which are that it is mainstream, readily available and cheap, meaning that it would be easily available to all.
 This system was invented and created by Steven Battersby of the ISRG and developed in conjunction with other members of the group.

+{% include youtube-video.html video_id="rh6yg7rGgNs" %}
+<span class="caption">Video 1: The virtual cane system</span>

-<div class="video-container"><iframe allowfullscreen="allowfullscreen" frameborder="0" src="https://www.youtube.com/embed/rh6yg7rGgNs"></iframe></div>The video above shows Allan Ridley, a member of the ISRG who is blind, using the system.
+The video above shows Allan Ridley, a member of the ISRG who is blind, using the system.
 Video courtesy of Steph Oliver (editor and reporter) and Philip Cobbalt (camera), (2008) Interactive Technology at Nottingham Trent University, Final Year NTU CBJ TV news report on the First Interactive Technology Conference, NTU, November, 2008